boonleongtan/CookiesNCache/README.md

 > [!CAUTION]
 > This project was created entirely from scratch by the author.
-> The author retains all rights to prohibit any form of distribution of any or all of the materials contained within this project.
+> The author retains all rights to prohibit any form of distribution and/or usage of any or all of the materials contained within this project.

 > [!WARNING]
 > Please do not use any of the materials without asking for my permission! >.<